Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 Since item features are relatively fixed and do not change frequently, it is natural and feasible to prestore the item factual knowledge for further use.
-Moreover, user behaviors evolve over time, making it challenging for LLMs to provide real-time reasoning knowledge about behavioral changes.
+Moreover, user behaviors evolve over time, making it challenging for LLMs to provide real-time reasoning knowledge about behaviors.
 However, considering that long-term user preferences are relatively stable, and the backbone model already emphasizes modeling recent user behaviors, it is unnecessary to require LLMs to have access to real-time behaviors.
 Therefore, LLM can infer long-term preferences based on users' long-term behaviors, allowing for conveniently prestoring the generated knowledge without frequent updates.
 The inference overhead of LLMs can also be significantly reduced.
 The backbone models can capture ever-changing short-term preferences with timely model updates.
 This can take better advantage of both LLMs and recommendation models.
+Similar to common practice for cold start users or items~\cite{zhang2014addressing}, we use default vectors when encountering new users or items at inference time.
+Subsequently, we will generate the knowledge for those new users and items offline and add them to the database.